Original Vale Park plans envisaged a huge Kop-style end terrace

 A look at some past and present images of Port Vale’s Vale Park stadium.

-Port Vale FC have announced the long-awaited news that the Lorne Street stand is now fully seated.
+Port Vale FC announced in 2020 the long-awaited news that the Lorne Street stand was now fully seated.

 Nestling quietly in the corner of the Vale Park stadium is an often overlooked but unique slice of club history.